robotpy/robotpy-wpilib/docs/getting_started.rst

 and set things up for you.

 Next, you'll want to create some code (or maybe use one of our examples), and upload it to your robot!
-Refer to our :ref:`programmers-guide` for more information.
+Refer to our :ref:`programmers_guide` for more information.

 Upgrading